Dino (marque): Road cars

 The Dino road cars marque was created to market a lower priced, more affordable sports car capable of taking on the Porsche 911.
 Ferrari's expensive V12s well exceeded the 911 in both performance and price.
 Enzo Ferrari did not want to diminish his exclusive brand with a cheaper car, so the Dino was created.

 Although a mid-engine layout was common in the world of sports car racing at the time, adapting it to a production car was quite daring.
 Such a design placed more of the car's weight over the driven wheels, and allowed for a streamlined nose, but led to a cramped passenger compartment and more challenging handling.
 Lamborghini created a stir in 1966 with its mid-engined Miura, but Enzo Ferrari felt a mid-engine Ferrari would be unsafe in the hands of his customers.
 Eventually he partially relented and a mid-engined Dino concept car was built for the 1965 Paris Motor Show.
 Response to the radically styled car was positive, so Ferrari allowed it to go into production, rationalizing the lower power of the V6 engine would result in a more manageable car.

 Dino 206 GT

 The first road-going Dino was the 1967 Dino 206 GT, designed by Aldo Brovarone at Pininfarina.

 The 206 GT used a transverse-mounted 2.0 L all-aluminium 65-degree V6 engine, with 180 PS at 8,000 rpm, the same used in the Fiat Dino.

 The 206 GT frame featured an aluminium body, full independent suspension, and all round disc brakes.

-152 were built in total between 1967-1969, in left hand drive only.
+152 were built in total between 1967 and 1969, in left hand drive only.